 Not only this, but some painkillers and aspirins can also affect the natural clotting process, meaning that while your blood will also be thinner, your body will have a doubly hard time at stopping the bleeding – and this can be dangerous if large amounts of blood are lost.

 It is this heavier bleeding that can lead to problems occurring during the tattooing procedure.
 These problems include:

-Your artist will also likely need to worker slower and more carefully in order to lessen the chances of a mistake being made if they need to tattoo through extra layers of blood pooling on the skin - and this will add on even more time.
+Your artist will also likely need to work slower and more carefully in order to lessen the chances of a mistake being made if they need to tattoo through extra layers of blood pooling on the skin – and this will add on even more time.